 Saves the current fid data to disk in the correct format for the FID Math functions.
-The file fill have the byte order if the Intel processor and will have no file of block header information.
+The file fill have Intel byte order and will have no file or block header information.

 Comb.
 FIDs in t1

 This function can be used to reassemble two split FID files into a hypercomplex file for processing.
 The multiplier values can be used to scale the individual FIDs, but these values will typically be 1 or -1.